praekelt/mote/docs/patterns.rst

 The name of the project may be replaced by `self`.
 This reserved word resolves to the project currently in scope and is useful when basing entire pattern libraries on other pattern libraries.
-This is discussed in the ``Inheritance`` section.
+This is discussed in the ``Layering`` section.